 Early signs of Simon's famously critical eye came, he remembers, at the tender age of four when he looked at his mother's white fuzzy pillbox hat and remarked, "Mum, you look like a poodle".

-After he dropped out of school, Julie – whom he says he takes after and is famously close to – got him his first step on the ladder in the music business.
-He had been working as a film runner when she saw an ad for a job in EMI's mail room and filled in an application for him.
+After he dropped out of school, Julie – whom he says he takes after and is famously close to – got him his first step on the ladder.
+She saw an ad for a job in EMI's mail room and filled in an application for him.

-He got the job and worked as a post boy until his father's connections got him re-hired as an assistant in the artist and repertoire division – responsible for scouting new talent and artist development.
+He got the job and worked as a post boy until his father's connections got him re-hired as an assistant with responsibility for scouting new talent and artist development.

-The company enjoyed a string of successes with artists like Sinitta Malone, who was Simon's girlfriend at the time, but in 1989 Fanfare, too, folded, leaving Simon bankrupt, deeply in debt and back home living with his parents.
+The company enjoyed a string of successes with artists like Sinitta, who was his girlfriend at the time, but in 1989 Fanfare, too, folded, leaving Simon bankrupt, deeply in debt and back home living with his parents.